woody6402/ocr-server/README.md

 the tflite files are under ownership of AI-on-the-edge-device and others and the corresponding rules do apply ...

 ## Todos
-- send generated values to a MQTT server
+- send generated values to a MQTT server  - done V0.91